A Visual Guide to React Rendering - useCallback

 Every time Parent renders, the handler

 prop.
-And to do that, we need to memoize the value of the handler
+To do that, we need to memoize the value of the handler

 .